dangerdak/blog/_posts/2018-01-24-van-conversion-electrical-system.md

 As a rough guide, the wattage of your solar panels should be around the ah capacity of your batteries.
 I'm planning to get either 130W or 150W panels to go with my 130ah battery.
-,

 ## Wiring diagram
+I made a start on drawing out how everything will fit together:
 ![electrical system wiring plan]({{ "img/van-wiring.png" | absolute_url }})
+Still need to work out a few details about fuses, wire lengths and gauges and earthing.

 ## Fuses and wire sizing
 Fuses are there primarily to protect the wires from excessive current, rather than the components/appliances.
 This is because if too much current runs through a wire it can cause a fire.
 So the rating of each fuse should be less than what the wire can handle.
-A voltage drop of 3% is generally considered acceptable, which is 0.36V in a 12V system.
+A voltage drop of 3% is generally considered acceptable (0.36V in a 12V system).
 Here's a tool to help calculate appropriate [wire sizing](http://www.antares.co.uk/design-tools.html).
-Remember the length includes both the negative and the positive side of a circuit.
+Remember the length includes both the negative and the positive side of the circuit.

 ## More details
+### Determining if the van has a smart alternator
+...